top of page

 Participants will learn about the rich history of The Forks through a Parks Canada Interpretive Tour "Where Our Stories Meet" that recounts the histories of the First Nations who traded at The Forks for millennia, details the arrival of outsiders who charted this territory for Europe, and tells the story of the Métis Nation, which shaped what would ultimately become Manitoba during the fur trade era.
 Participants will then engage in a Parks Canada-led "Stories and Legends" workshop, designed to provide insight into Indigenous worldviews, history and community values.

 Designed to offer a low-cost, local and flexible alternative to our other field-trip offerings, registrants will be expected to make their own way to The Forks and back to their place of accommodation by walking, cycling or using transit, and will be responsible for providing their own lunch and snacks.
 Our meeting place is within 800 m of The Fort Garry Hotel and the Humphry Inn, where many delegates will stay.
-Registration is limited, however, given the formal interpretive elements at the outset of the trip, to the first 60 individuals, including any individuals who may accompany the primary conference registrant (specified on the form at time of registration).

 Time: 10:00AM to 12:00PM, and as long as you wish to explore afterward

-Cost: $40
+Cost: $15

 Exploring on your own

-Winnipeg Art Gallery (WAG) / Qamajuq
+Winnipeg Art Gallery (WAG) / Qaumajuq

 Time: Anytime between 11:00AM to 5:00PM (gallery’s open hours)